Textualize/textual/docs/how-to/package-an-application.md

 ## What packaging tool should I use?

-The choice of packaging tool will often come down to personal taste, and can be a polarising question.
+The choice of packaging tool will often come down to personal taste.
 In this document we'll cover two currently-popular tools that help with this: [Hatch](https://hatch.pypa.io/latest/) and [Poetry](https://python-poetry.org/).
-There are a number of other choices but the issues to consider will be similar in all cases.

-We recommend first getting familiar with your choice of tool, using its documentation to get your project set up for packaging and distribution.

 ## So what Textual-specifics do I need to worry about?